bobjones777/Getting-and-Cleaning-Data/README.md

 - './UCI HAR Dataset/test/y_test.txt'
 - './UCI HAR Dataset/test/subject_test.txt'

-The above 9 files will be used and manipulated in the script.
+The above 8 data files will be used and manipulated in the script.
 In addition, the data files in the 'Inertial Signals' directory are nothing to do with this project and not used.

 - **Runtime Environment**